eudoxia0/eudoxia0.github.io/_posts/2015-08-17-common-lisp-sotu-2015.md

 **Future Work:**

 More ASDF components, e.g. for buiding C/C++ files.
-A platform-independent package manager for downloading the C libraries needed by a library would be amazingly useful.
+A platform-independent package manager for downloading the external C libraries required by a Lisp library would be amazingly useful.

   </div>
 </div>